dirkjanm/BloodHound.py/README.md

 BloodHound.py is a Python based ingestor for [BloodHound](https://github.com/BloodHoundAD/BloodHound), based on [Impacket](https://github.com/CoreSecurity/impacket/).

-This version of BloodHound is **only compatiable with BloodHound 2.0 or newer**.
+This version of BloodHound.py is **only compatiable with BloodHound 3.0 or newer**.

 ## Limitations
 BloodHound.py currently has the following limitations: